planetarium/snack.planetarium.dev/content/posts/2020/04/libplanet-0.9.eng.md

 [`Swarm<T>()` constructor][Swarm()] has [assumed a specific genesis block since last version][4] and [from this version, it signs the app protocol version.][5]
 Because these values include the results of cryptographic algorithm, it is impossible for a human to randomly generate the value.
 However, since the development process does require a lot of filling up random values, it was definitely a hassle to call up Libplanet APIs from C# interactive shells or PowerShell to calculate the desired values.

-To make this easier, we are deploying a (<abbr title="command-line interface">CLI</abbr>)tool called `planet` from this version.
+To make this easier, we are deploying a <abbr title="command-line interface">CLI</abbr> utility called `planet` from this version.
 The `planet` command contains multiple subcommands, and currently provides key storage management and app protocol version signing feature.
 In the future, features such as creating a random genesis block will be added.
 Please check the `planet --help` command for detailed instructions.

 The `planet` command is distributed in a NuGet package called [Libplanet.Tools], which can be installed on systems with .NET Core SDK using the following command: